zoldello/fencing/README.rst

 The library: **argparse** module is used to parse the command line arguments.

-All data types are stored in the **model** folder.
+All data objects are stored in the **model** folder.
 In a way, it can be considered an active model because it does some processing.
 However, it does not read external files.
 It does minimum processing and its primary job is to hold data.
 The **fencer.py** file holds data on fencers (the players, the participants.)
 The **pool.py** file holds data on pools.

 The **service** folder container code that does task.
 The file **dataReader.py** read the CSV file.
 The **display.py** file is used to display content to the screen.
 It is a wrapper around the Python print command.
 The **pool.py** file under the service folder (different from the one in model) does data processing on fencers-data and out put pools